onzelf/FCDL/README.md

 | Gap | Notes  /  future-work |
 |--|--|
-| Templates | Static templates but provision for dynamic templates and AI agents for code generation
+| Templates | Static templates with provision for dynamic templates and AI agents for code generation
 | Security | not-implemented |
 | Distributed  ledger  pillar | No  Fabric/EVM  integration|
 | Production  deployment | No  Helm  /  Terraform; Docker-compose  only.}